NorthropGrumman/seaside-gradle-plugins/README.md

 The release plugin includes the release, releaseMajorVersion, and releaseMinorVersion task.
 The release task will create a tagged non-SNAPSHOT release of the current version as specified in the root build.gradle file.The releaseMajorVersion task upgrades to next major version & creates a tagged non-SNAPSHOT release.
 The releaseMinorVersion task will upgrade to the next minor version & creates a tagged non-SNAPSHOT release.

+##Details

+During the `application` phase, the plugin initializes the project.version according to the contents of a version.txt file **(e.g. 1.2.3-SNAPSHOT)**.

+During the `configuration` phase, the plugin checks if any of the _releaseXXX_ tasks is called explicitly.
+It then upgrades the project.version and version.txt contents according to the following strategies:

+    Task release: Remove -SNAPSHOT from current version (e.g. 1.2.3) Task releaseMajorVersion: Upgrade to next major version (e.g. 2.0.0) Task releaseMinorVersion: Upgrade to next minor version (e.g. 1.3.0)

+During the `execution` phase, the _releaseXXX_ tasks tag the Git repository and prepare the version.txt contents for the next SNAPSHOT iteration.
+The tasks perform the following steps:

+    Commit modified version.txt
+    Tag Git repo (e.g. v1.2.3)
+    Increment version number in version.txt to next SNAPSHOT (e.g. 1.2.4-SNAPSHOT) Again commit modified version.txt
+    Optionally push changes to Git remote (works from any branch)

+Note that all _releaseXXX_ tasks run non-interactively and are thus well suited for continuous integration.
 ## This plugin requires properties in your gradle.properties file (usually ~/.gradle/gradle.properties):
 * nexusUsername     : the username to use when uploading artifacts to nexus
 * nexusPassword     : the password to use when uploading artifacts to nexus